attobot/attobot/README.md

 ## Privacy statement

-Attobot receives the content of certain GitHub hooks, namely the `integration_installation` event (which doesn't appear to be documented, but in any case is ignored by AttoBot), and the [`release`](https://developer.github.com/v3/activity/events/types/#releaseevent) event.
+AttoBot receives the content of certain GitHub hooks, namely the `integration_installation` event (which doesn't appear to be documented, but in any case is ignored by AttoBot), and the [`release`](https://developer.github.com/v3/activity/events/types/#releaseevent) event.
 These contain certain publicly available details about the repository and the user who initiated the event.
-Attobot will also make several subsequent queries via the public GitHub api to the repository in question.
+AttoBot will also make several subsequent queries via the public GitHub api to the repository in question.
 The contents of these may be retained in server logs.

-Attobot should not be enabled on private repositories: not only are these not supported by METADATA (thus any such pull requests will be rejected), but you may inadvertently leak private information.
+AttoBot should not be enabled on private repositories: not only are these not supported by METADATA (thus any such pull requests will be rejected), but you may inadvertently leak private information.

 ## Credits